New AI Code Agent for Jupyter Notebooks is now available! Download for free

 Step-by-step dilution procedure

-- Measure the strength of your source vinegar (Cโ) and the desired target strength (Cโ).
+- Measure source strength (C1) and target strength (C2)

-The tool reports the water volume to add, the final batch size, the dilution ratio, and the absolute acetic acid content.
-These details help with recipe development, cleaning-solution preparation, and laboratory dilutions.
+The calculator reports water volume to add, final batch size, dilution ratio, and absolute acetic acid content.

 Common vinegar strengths and uses